zeniuseducation/questdb/README.md

 ### Get doc/docs

-To retrieve data, use get-doc or get-docs for multiple docs.
+To retrieve data, use get-doc for one doc or get-docs for multiple docs.

-get-doc must be called with 2 arguments, dbname or uuid of the doc.
+get-doc must be called with 2 arguments, dbname and uuid string of the doc.

 get-docs however can be called with one argument dbname and returns all docs in db.